 This cancer trial database is a service of a large government agency and is designed to facilitate access to hundreds of government-funded clinical trials and to support the management and conduct of those clinical trials.
-We were tasked with demonstrating the viability and value of a tablet-based, UX overhaul.
+I was tasked with demonstrating the viability and value of a tablet-based, UX overhaul.

-We began by interviewing users regarding their usage of the current site while also gathering information from the client-side development team.
-We took our lessons learned from the user interviews and created two documents.
-First, a backlog and personas to help inform our release phases and acceptance criteria, and secondly conceptual wires illustrating two theoretical directions for the app: (1) Smart Search & Find and (2) Collaboration.
+I began by interviewing users regarding their usage of the current site while also gathering information from the client-side development team.
+I took my lessons learned from the user interviews and created two documents.
+First, a backlog and personas to help inform the release phases and acceptance criteria, and secondly conceptual wires illustrating two theoretical directions for the app: (1) Smart Search & Find and (2) Collaboration.

 The former focused on streamlining the user experience into a simple and clear layout that facilitated easy access to protocol documents and site registration statuses.
 The latter was a much loftier approach that organized the content in areas to foster collaboration and discussion as well as extending the functionality to support these interactions.